 - a selection of chutneys.

 Most Birmingham balti houses are Muslim-owned and don't have liquor licences so there are no bars and you'll be offered a choice of fruit juices or soft drinks.
 Most owners don't mind if you bring your own alcoholic drinks but it's a good idea to ask ahead of time.
-Beer goes very well with balti food.
+If you can bring along your own alcoholic drink, choose beer.
+It's a great partner for balti food.

 Main courses arrived sizzling hot in the balti dishes and were notable for the lack of sauce or liquid associated with most kinds of curries.
 Mine, a chicken and spinach balti, was large chunks of spicy chicken adorned with nothing but soft spinach and some nearly melted onions.